KTH-EXPECA/EdgeDroidClient/README.md

 7. Open the application, select the trace folder and press connect.

-8. On first run, the application will force an NTP synchronization with the backend, which make take some time.
+8. On first run, the application will force an NTP synchronization with the backend, which may take some time.
 Also, if the backend has too much dispersion this step will probably fail, so check that dispersion is under 10 ms before running the application by executing `$ netstat` on the backend.